AstralBat64/DeepJS/README.md

 # DeepJS
-This is standalone javascript framework powered by deep learning artificial intelligence.

-It can build a main page store menu in an operating system.
+DeepJS is an open core javascript framework with protected services to boost it up.

 # Features
-1. Protected marketplace with empty accounts for sale
+1. Protected marketplace with an empty accounts for sale as an requirement
-2. Updatable world map player with history
+2. Updatable world map buildes its rules as rules as 2.1.
+Player
+   2.2.
+Data
+   2.3.
+Log
-3. Runtime editor with static opensource code
+3. Editable in runtime static source code

+# Layers
+DeepJS splited at layers:
+1. Build model with coins
+2. Color gradient textures
+3. System rating precompiles
+4. Object reference list
+5. Serialized map data

 # Build tree
 -Boolean[0, 1]